blakegarretson/essentials/main.md

 ## Photo/Vector Editor

 - [Affinity](https://www.affinity.studio) is a free all-in-one solution for raster and vector editing, as well as desktop publishing.
 The user experience is really well thought out, and the functionality is all there, which makes it easy to recommend.
 For most people, Affinity is probably a better (and cheaper!) alternative to the Adobe suite.
-Just be aware that the AI-based functions (like generative fill) require a paid Canva subscription, but you don’t need to pay anything if you just want to use traditional image/vector editing tools. **(Windows, Mac)**
+Just be aware that the AI-based functions (like generative fill) require a paid Canva subscription, but you don’t need to pay anything if you just want to use traditional image/vector editing tools.

 ### Honorable Mentions